Skip to main content

 Daily Rules

-• Daily rules are good for tipping out roles like prep cook because there are usually no tips being made at 6 am.
+• Daily rules are good for tipping out employees like prep cooks who do not work during hours while sales are made.
+For example, because there are usually no tips being made at 6 am, a prep cook working at that time would receive no tips from a Time-of-Sale rule.

 Did this answer your question?